-This year’s Saddle Up event, set for 8:30-11:30 a.m.
-April 30, will feature plenty of activities — and plenty of room — for little ones with stations featuring building with boxes, learning about kindness with Moozie the Cow, exhibits from the Discovery Center at Murfree Spring, a close-up look at MTSU’s award-winning Experimental Vehicles Program lunar rover and more.
+This year’s Saddle Up event will once again feature plenty of activities — and plenty of room — for little ones with stations featuring building with boxes, learning about kindness with Moozie the Kindness Cow, exhibits from the Discovery Center at Murfree Spring, a close-up look at MTSU’s award-winning Experimental Vehicles Program lunar rover and more.

 Proceeds from the annual Saddle Up fundraiser go toward ACE Learning Center projects, supporting funds from tuition, MTSU, the United Way of Rutherford and Cannon Counties, the Charity Circle of Murfreesboro and private donations.